leomadori/GamesHub/README.md

 ### Game Description

-Blackjack is a popular card game with the objective to obtain a summed card value equal or as close as possible to 21 without exceeding it.
+Blackjack is a popular card game with the objective to reach a summed card value equal or as close as possible to 21 without exceeding it.
 The main rules are:

 ### Card Values
    - **Numbers from 2 to 10:** Their value is equal to their nominal value (i.e. 2 = 2).